elastic/security-docs/.github/ISSUE_TEMPLATE/internal-documentation-request--elastic-employees-.md

     id: doc-set
     attributes:
       label: Which documentation set does this change impact?
-      description: ESS(classic), Serverless, or both?
+      description: ESS(classic), serverless, or both?
       options:
-        - ESS and Serverless
+        - ESS and serverless
         - ESS only
-        - Serverless only
+        - serverless only
         - Unknown
       default: 0
     validations: